 Broward Teaching Center offers free virtual tutoring assistance.
 See their website for details.

 COURSE DELIVERY/MEETING TIMES

-The course is primarily face-to-face with a Canvas/online component for delivery of materials and assignments as well as all office hours.
+The course is primarily face-to-face with a Canvas/online component for delivery of materials and assignments.
+ALL office hours are in person in Flint 258